General classification in the Tour de France: Record days in yellow

 The rider who has most worn the yellow jersey is the Belgian Eddy Merckx, who wore it 96 days.
-Only four other riders have worn it more than 50 days: Bernard Hinault, Miguel Induráin, Chris Froome and Jacques Anquetil.
-Until his records were revoked in 2012 Lance Armstrong was in 2nd with 83.
+Only five other riders have worn it more than 50 days: Bernard Hinault, Miguel Induráin, Chris Froome, Jacques Anquetil and Tadej Pogačar.
+Until his records were revoked in 2012 due to disqualification by reason of doping, Lance Armstrong was in 2nd with 83.

 Greg LeMond won the tour three times, Laurent Fignon won it twice and Joop Zoetemelk won it once, each of them have spent 22 days in the race lead.

-Among active riders Froome is in the lead with 59, Tadej Pogačar has 21, Vincenzo Nibali 19, Julian Alaphilippe, 18 and Geraint Thomas, 15.
+Among active riders Froome is in the lead with 59, Tadej Pogačar has 54, Jonas Vingegaard has 27, Julian Alaphilippe, 18 and Geraint Thomas, 15.

 The rider to wear the Jersey in the most tours is Hinault with 8, which was every Tour he entered.
 Merckx, André Darrigade and Fabian Cancellara wore it in 6 and Indurain, Anquetil and Zoetemelk wore it in 5 Tours.

 The greatest number of riders to wear the jersey in a single edition of Le Tour de France is eight, which happened in 1958 and 1987.

-The man who refused the yellow jersey
+Refusal of synthetic materials

 The yellow jersey was made for decades, like all other cycling jerseys, from wool.
 No synthetic fibres existed which had both the warmth and the absorption of wool.
 Embroidery was expensive and so the only lettering to appear on the jersey was the H.D. of Desgrange's initials.
 Riders added the name of the team for which they were riding or the professional team for which they normally rode (in the years when the Tour was for national rather than sponsored teams) by attaching a panel of printed cloth to the front of the jersey by pins.

 While synthetic material did not exist in a way to create whole jerseys, synthetic thread or blends were added in 1947, following the arrival of Sofil as a sponsor.
 Sofil made artificial yarn.
 Riders, especially the Frenchman Louison Bobet (Louis Bobet as he was still known), believed in the pureness of wool.
 Bobet insisted that cyclists needed wool for their long days of sweating in the heat and dust.
 It was a matter of hygiene.
 Artificial fabrics made riders sweat too much.
 And, in his first Tour de France, he refused to wear the jersey with which he had been presented.